How We See It | Our say on Black Friday

 Another aspect to consider is the fact that the lead up to Christmas has traditionally been the key trading period for many business’, lots expect to make a good portion of there yearly turnover over these months, however with Black Friday coming in to the picture, buying patterns have changed, with many holding out for the pre-christmas deals which as mentioned above favour companies which are able to push for huge discounts.

-The wider impact events like Black Friday have on the planet
+The wider impact of Black Friday

-Moving on to the wider impact of Black Friday, it’s firstly important to mention the negative impact hyper-consumerism has on the environment.
+It’s important to mention the negative impact hyper-consumerism has on the environment.
 A lot of the time, these rushed sales can lead to unnecessary purchases which are driven by our instinctive behaviour of not wanting to lose out.
 Whilst an increase in the consumption of plastic is one factor to consider, fast fashion over Black Friday is also amongst one of the big culprits contributing to unnecessary waste.

 Ultimately, the most damaging aspect is how events like Black Friday lead to an overall shift to increased consumerism.